Gian Mamuyac

-Gian Robert J. Mamuyac (born March 5, 1999) is a Filipino professional basketball player for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).
+Gian Robert J. Mamuyac (born March 5, 1999) is a Filipino professional basketball player for the Phoenix Super LPG Fuel Masters of the Philippine Basketball Association (PBA).

+A three-time University Athletic Association of the Philippines (UAAP) men's basketball champion with the Ateneo de Manila University Blue Eagles, he was selected fifth overall in the PBA season 47 draft in 2022.
+He is a two-time PBA All-Star.

 Professional career

-Rain or Shine Elasto Painters (2022–present)
+Rain or Shine Elasto Painters (2022–2026)

 Mamuyac was selected 5th overall pick by the Rain or Shine Elasto Painters in 2022 PBA draft.
 As a rookie, he earned his first PBA All-Star Game selection in 2023.

+Phoenix Super LPG Fuel Masters (2026–present)

+On July 16, 2026, Mamuyac, along with a season 53 draft second-round pick, was traded to the Phoenix Super LPG Fuel Masters for a season 53 draft first-round pick.